 Line 1 reinforces itself by wrapping itself in the leather of the yellow cattle, which also renders it unable to move.

-Enlightenment through nine one: Now it is the preparatory and waiting stage; one should enhance oneself and combine all resources into a joint force.
-At this moment one should not take any action.
-Lines 1 and 4 will correlate with each other if this line changes to feminine; however the hexagram will appear as Xian (31), telepathy, which doesn't involve any physical action.
+Enlightenment through nine one: Now it is the preparatory stage; one should not take any action but enhance oneself.
+Lines 1 and 4 will correlate with each other if this line changes to feminine; however there is no any physical contact or action as the hexagram that appears is Xian (31), telepathy.

 The 2nd line

-Text: (The subject starts) Ge (reform or revolution) on the day of Ji (i.e. right after the first half of the lower trigram); to undertake a venture is auspicious, (an auspiciousness which will lead to) no calamity (or fault).
+On the day of Ji (i.e. Right after the first half of the lower trigram) the subject starts Ge (reform or revolution).
+To undertake a venture is auspicious; the auspiciousness will lead to no calamity (or fault).

 After a period of preparing (at position 1) and demonstrating (as the brightness of its representing trigram Li performs) the necessity for reform or revolution, it becomes auspicious to take aggressive action.
 One can be free from calamity if correct actions (which auspiciousness entails) are taken in a timely manner.

 Line 2 is a feminine axle centre at its right position; therefore it will act righteously and moderately.
-It came from trigram Kun (submissiveness, earth), the people, and sustains the inner upper trigram Qian (perseverance, heaven).
+It came from trigram Kun1 (submissiveness, earth), the people, and sustains the inner upper trigram Qian2 (perseverance, heaven).
 In this way it submits to the mandate of Heaven and complies with the wishes of the people.
 Therefore taking aggressive action is auspicious.

-Commentary on the image: (Line 2 starts) Ge (reform or revolution) on the day of Ji (i.e. after the first half of the lower trigram); the act will be praised (or, the act will benefit both sides) (行有嘉).
+Commentary on the image: On the day of Ji (i.e. Right after the first half of the lower trigram) line 2 starts Ge (reform or revolution); the act will be praised (or, the action will benefit both sides) (行有嘉).

 The reform or revolution submits to Heaven and caters to the people, deserving praise.